 Let’s see what applications you can use in Linux to view comic books.

 MComix is a user-friendly and customizable image viewer.
 Though it is specifically designed to handle comic books (both Western comics and Manga) and supports a variety of file formats such as CBR, CBZ, CB7, CBT, LHA and PDF.

 MComix is actually a fork of the Comix project with the aim to provide bug fixes and stability improvements on top of Comix.
+It’s no longer actively maintained since 2016 but it works.
 Some of the main features are:

 - Along with most common image formats used for comic books it also reads PDF, ZIP, RAR, 7Z and LHA archives directly.

 - Multiple viewing modes: full-screen mode, double-page mode, fit image to window width, height or both.